 - The funding is granted as de minimus aid.

-- Only SMEs in line with the EU definition (also municipal companies) are eligible for funding, provided the maximum overall funding amount does not exceed 200,000 euros within the current and last two calendar years.
+- Only SMEs in line with the EU definition (also municipal companies) and local authorities are eligible for funding, provided the maximum overall funding amount does not exceed 200,000 euros over the current and last two calendar years.

-- The purchase of standard charging infrastructure (AC and DC) (11 kW to 22 kW) with up to 80% of the overall costs, max. of 4,000 euros per charging point (including connection to low voltage including installation and construction costs in the amount of 80% of the overall costs, max.
-10,000 euros funding per location) will be funded.
+- The purchase of standard charging infrastructure (AC and DC) (3.7 kW to 22 kW) with up to 80% of the overall costs, max. of 4,000 euros per charging point,

-- Funding is available for the purchase of fast-charging infrastructure (DC) to a maximum of 50kW with up to 80% of overall costs, max.16,000 euros per charging point (including connection to medium voltage in the amount of 80% of the total costs, max.
-100,000 euros of funding per location).
+- The purchase of fast-charging infrastructure (DC) of 22 kW to a maximum of 50 kW with up to 80% of the overall costs, max. of 16,000 euros per charging point,

 - Funding combined with buffer storage is also possible (maximum funding amount is analogous to the associated grid connection).

-- If accessibility is reduced, the subsidy amount will be reduced to 50% of the funding.
+- If accessibility is reduced (opening times: at least 12/6), the subsidy amount will be reduced to 50%.

 - Subsidised charging points must facilitate contract-based charging, roaming and ad hoc charging.

 - Electricity must be produced from renewable sources.